AITricia/ENM5320/README.md

 # Course Objectives
 By the end of this course, you should be able to:

 • Comfortably use pytorch or another automatic differentiation library to fit physics to traditional models
-* Implement standard schemes (finite differences, volumes, elements) to a simple 1D code
+* Implement standard schemes (finite differences, volumes, elements) into a simple 1D code
 * Use variational principles and numerical analysis to propose novel machine learning architectures

 # Prerequisites